Jujuwry/Sudoku/README.md

-# Sudoku game implemented using trees and linked lists.
+# GUI Sudoku game implemented using trees and linked lists.